What does a tightrope walker do?

 Types of Tightrope Walkers

-There are several types of tightrope walkers, including:
+There are several types of tightrope walkers, each with their own unique style and specialization.
+Here are some common types:

 Tightrope walkers have distinct personalities.
 Think you might match up?
 Take the free career test to find out if tightrope walker is one of your top career matches.
 Take the free test now Learn more about the career test